Traditional surgical procedures can be highly complex, requiring precise movements and a deep understanding of the patient’s anatomy.

 • With augmented reality (AR), doctors can study intricate 3D models of the patient’s anatomy and precisely plan their surgical strategy.

-• To better understand the interior architecture, surgeons can overlay MRI or CT scan images from before surgery onto the patient in real time.
+• To better understand the interior architecture, surgeons can overlay or CT scan images from before surgery onto the patient in real time.

 Intra-operative Guidance